cristos-codence/docker_n8nSetup/README.md

     *   Make the script executable: `chmod +x run_compose.sh`
     *   Run the script: `./run_compose.sh`

+    **Note:** If you are using Traefik, the `run_compose.sh` script will automatically detect it and remove the port mapping from the n8n service.

 ## Notes

 *   The scripts assume that Docker is already installed and configured on your system.
 *   The scripts use a persistent volume named `n8n_data` to store n8n data.
-*   The n8n instance will be accessible at `http://localhost:5678`.
+*   The n8n instance will be accessible at `http://localhost:5678` *unless* you are using Traefik, in which case it will be accessible through your Traefik configuration.